Purpose of the Award

 Each year, individuals from the fire and emergency services community can be nominated for the CFSI/Motorola Solutions Mason Lankford Fire Service Leadership Award.

-Nominees must have made an exemplary impact at the national level through one of the following:
+Nominees must have made an exemplary impact at the national level through one of the following areas:

-- Leadership in promoting and supporting fire/emergency service and life safety issues.
+- Leadership in promoting and supporting fire/emergency services and life safety issues.

-- Advancing the readiness of the Fire/EMS services at any level of government (local, county, state, federal).
+- Advancing the readiness of the fire and emergency services at the national level.

 - Strengthening fire safety through the development of fire prevention programs.